Burnett01/sys-api/README.md

 ---

 ### BodyParser
-The BodyParser can be enabled with one option.
+The BodyParser can be enabled with a single option.
-Everything else is handled internally for you.
+Everything else is handled for you.
-Once enabled, you can access the body with obj.req.body in your routes.
+Once enabled, you can access the body with `obj.req.body` in your routes.

 Check: https://github.com/Cloud2Box/sys-api/blob/master/examples/test.coffee#L53